Skip to main content

 We take the security of your Personal Information seriously and implement robust measures to protect it:

-• Encryption: All data transmitted to and from our Website is encrypted using 256-bit SSL technology.
+• Encryption: All data transmitted to and from our Website is encrypted using SSL/TLS.

-• Access Controls: Multi-factor authentication is required for accessing user accounts.
+• Access Controls: Multi-factor authentication is used for systems that store or process Personal Information.

-• Secure Data Centers: We use secure data centers with industry-standard security measures.
+• Secure Data Centres: We use secure data centres with industry-standard security measures.

-• Regular Audits: Conduct regular security audits and penetration testing to identify and address vulnerabilities.
+• Regular Audits: We conduct regular security reviews to identify and address vulnerabilities.

 • Employee Training: Employees with access to Personal Information are trained on data protection and security protocols.

-• Automated Threat Detection: Utilize automated systems to monitor for potential threats and vulnerabilities 24/7.
+• Automated Threat Detection: We use monitoring systems to identify potential threats.

-• Secure Erasure: Use secure erasure methods, including digital shredding and physical destruction of storage media, to delete Personal Information when required.
+• Secure Erasure: We use secure erasure methods to delete Personal Information when required.

-When we no longer require your Personal Information for the purpose for which we obtained it, we will take reasonable steps to destroy and anonymize or de-identify it using secure erasure methods.
+When we no longer require your Personal Information for the purpose for which we obtained it, we will take reasonable steps to destroy, anonymise, or de-identify it using secure erasure methods.

 Under the Australian Privacy Principles, you have the right to: